 I have presented my scholarship at a number of important international conferences and events hosted, inter alia, in Georgia, Germany, Italy, Israel, Netherlands, Palestine, Russia, Switzerland, UK, and US.

 I have organised several high-profile conferences and seminar series at the University of Westminster and the University of Messina.

 I am a member of the Italian Society of International and EU Law and of the European Society of International Law.
 I am also the faculty advisor of the ILSA at Westminster Chapter.

-At the moment, I am researching in the fields of the law of military occupation, sufficient gravity before the International Criminal Court, the principle of non-intervention in non-international armed conflicts, the use of force during peacekeeping operations, and state responsibility for violations of in international humanitarian law.
+At the moment, I am researching in the fields of the law of military occupation, sufficient gravity before the International Criminal Court, the principle of non-intervention in non-international armed conflicts, the use of force during peacekeeping operations, state responsibility for violations of in international humanitarian law, and state immunity.